[Startseite]

 • The following file formats are currently recognized (find a zipped collection here):

-file extension Description
+file extension description

 *.csv ASCII file format ("csv" = comma separated values) of spectra from some different sources:

-absorption spectra of the VARIAN CARY 50 absorption spectrometer (Software: Cary WinUV).
+absorbance spectra of the VARIAN CARY 50 absorption spectrometer (Software: Cary WinUV).
 Spectra in transmittance and absorbance will be read.

-absorption spectra of the Hewlett Packard 8453 absorption spectrometer.
+absorbance spectra of the Hewlett Packard 8453 absorption spectrometer.

 IR spectra of Bio-Rad FTS 3000 MX FTIR spectrometer (software: Varian Resolution Pro)

-absorption spectra of Scinco Neosys 2000 UV/Vis spectrometer (Software: Lab Pro Duo)
+absorbance spectra of Scinco Neosys 2000 UV/Vis spectrometer (Software: Lab Pro Duo)

-absorption spectra of WTW photoLab spectral software
+absorbance spectra of WTW photoLab spectral software

 multicolumn (1 - many), multiformat (all spectral types) csv file, produced by Spekwin32 itself